twitter/finatra/_sources/user-guide/testing/mocks.rst.txt

 `#bind[T] <bind_dsl.html>`__ DSL allows for the test to retain control of the mock in order to expect or if necessary, reset, behavior.

-To use, first add a dependency on `util/util-mock` and then mix in the `c.t.mock.Mockito` trait to your test.
+To use, first add a dependency on `util/util-mock` and then mix in the `c.t.util.mock.Mockito` trait to your test.
 E.g.,

 .. code:: scala

     import com.twitter.finatra.http.EmbeddedHttpServer
     import com.twitter.inject.server.FeatureTest
-    import com.twitter.mock.Mockito
+    import com.twitter.util.mock.Mockito

     class ExampleFeatureTest
       extends FeatureTest